vanshaj8/PMS/backend-java/database/DATABASE_SCHEMA.md

-# Database Schema Documentation
+# MySQL Database Schema Documentation

 ## Overview

-The PIP Management System uses MySQL 8.0+ with InnoDB engine and UTF8MB4 character set for full Unicode support.
+This document describes the MySQL database schema for the PIP Management System.
+The schema is designed to be normalized, secure, and production-ready.

+---

 ## Database Information